WamuyuA/Restoring_Maji_Ndogo_SQL/README.md

 # Restoring_Maji_Ndogo_SQL
 This project was developed as part of the ALX Data Analytics course to practically  apply and reinforce learning.

-In this project, we dived into the the intricacies of using SQL to solve complex problems by offering less guidance as we progressed.
+In this project, we dived into the the intricacies of using SQL to solve complex problems.

 ### **Project Overview**